OpenBCI/Documentation/website/docs/AddOns/Headwear/04-Electrode_Cap_Tutorial.md

     - **Yes.
 Many OpenBCI customers are citizen scientists, hackers, artists, and casual at-home users of EEG hardware.**

 2. Are these items comfortable enough for people to sleep in for multiple days?
-    - **I would say that the electrode cap is most comfortable option.
+    - **The gel-based electrode cap is the most comfortable option.
 It is the same type of equipment used in professional and diagnostic sleep labs.**

 3. Is it durable enough to be used for multiple days?
     - **Yes.
 The electrode is a medical-grade product at a "kickstarter" price and is scientifically validated.
 It includes designs such as the durable cable sleeve to prevent tangled cables.
 The sintered cap is especially durable, given its sintered electrode design which is hardy to corrosion.**